Water Charity Meets with Peace Corps Director Carrie Hessler-Radelet

 Peace Corps Volunteer Danica Campos appeared remotely from Costa Rica and addressed the audience.
 Danica previously directed a Water Charity project, María Agüero Water System Project – Costa Rica.

-In her remarks, Director Hessler-Radelet also referred former CSULB student, Socorro Leandro, who is serving in Senegal.
+In her remarks, Director Hessler-Radelet also referred to former CSULB student, Socorro Leandro, who is serving in Senegal.
 Socorro is currently working on a Water Charity project, Sinthian Medina Cherif Latrine Project – Senegal.

 In a recent trip to Senegal, Averill and Beverly had the opportunity to meet with Socorro at her village and consult with her on the work being done.